Steve Schirripa: Film and television

 Schirripa got his first taste of show business in his job as entertainment director of the Riviera Hotel and Casino in Las Vegas.
 In the biography page of his website, Schirripa says that he had cameo appearances in comedy specials by Drew Carey and Kevin Pollak, among other comedians.
 That led to a role as an uncredited extra in Martin Scorsese's Casino.
 In the film, he portrayed a customer at the bar in the scene when Joe Pesci's character angrily stabs a man with a pen.
 After this, Schirripa decided that he wanted to become an actor.

 He had several minor roles in films, including The Runner (1999) and Joe Dirt (2001).
 His breakthrough role was in the second season (2000) of The Sopranos, playing Tony Soprano's mobster brother-in-law Bobby Baccalieri.
 By chance, he was in New York City in June 1999 for a friend's wedding, and around that time he was invited for an audition in New York City, initially for Agent Skip Lipari, and later for the role of Baccalieri.
 He played Baccalieri for five seasons, and for the first two seasons he wore a fat suit to fit the role.

 His many television appearances include Angel, Casino Cinema, Columbo, Star Trek: Enterprise, Hollywood Squares, Joey, Law & Order, Law & Order: Special Victims Unit, My Wife and Kids, Ed, Jeopardy!, George Lopez, Tim and Eric Awesome Show, Great Job! and The King of Queens.
 In 2008, Schirripa appeared on CBS's primetime game show Million Dollar Password, and in 2019, Schirripa appeared on the game show Pyramid alongside Jamie-Lynn Sigler.
-He also made an uncredited appearance along with fellow Soprano star Vincent Pastore on the 6th Season episode of Aqua Teen Hunger Force entitled "She Creature".
+He also made an uncredited appearance along with fellow Soprano star Vincent Pastore on a sixth season episode of Aqua Teen Hunger Force entitled "She Creature".

 Schirripa was a frequent guest on the Don Imus radio program.
 In February 2007, he began to make appearances for Total Nonstop Action Wrestling, on Spike TV, siding with Team 3D as their cousin in their ongoing battle against The Latin American Xchange.
 On October 30, 2007, he appeared on, The Podge and Rodge Show.
 He also did spots as "Steve the Judgmental Bastard" on The Tonight Show with Jay Leno, and taped several episodes of The Gong Show with Dave Attell, as one of the celebrity judges.

 From 2008 to 2012, Schirripa had a recurring role in the ABC Family show, The Secret Life of the American Teenager, as Leo Boykewich, Ben's dad.

 In 2009, he made a cameo appearance alongside fellow Sopranos actor Frank Vincent in Stargate Atlantis episode "Vegas".
 He was also in 2009's My Fake Fiancé with Melissa Joan Hart and Joey Lawrence as the Monkey.